-- The Australian Finance Conference Prize to the value of \$25 for the best student in 33.211G Finance. - The Beckingsale Management Award to the value of \$500 and a medal for the best student throughout the course. - The Pioneer Concrete Prize to the value of \$42 for the best student in Quantitative Analysis in Business I and II. - The P. C. Boon Prize to the value of \$40 for the best first year student. - The John Storey Memorial Prize to the value of \$50 for the best final year student.
+The Australian Finance Conference Prize to the value of \$25 for the best student in Finance I and II.

+- The Pioneer Concrete Prize to the value of \$42 for the best student in Quantitative Analysis in Business I and II. - The P. C. Boon Prize to the value of \$40 for the best first year student. - The John Storey Memorial Prize to the value of \$50 for the best final year student.